EchoBox

 Recording Your First Loop

-1. Set Loop Mode — Press A (LOOP) until the LED is GREEN (infinite loop)
+1. Set Loop Mode — Press (LOOP) until the LED is GREEN (infinite loop)

 2. Start Playing — Play any MIDI notes.
 Recording starts automatically.
 All 4 LEDs turn red.

 4. Loop Starts — Playback begins automatically and loops forever.
-Press A or C to stop.
+Press or to stop playback.

 Tip: The loop is seamless — there is less than 2ms of silence between iterations.